 Finally, cryptocurrency is inherently higher risk than many investment alternatives.
 New coins regularly emerge, drawing attention away from those that were trending in the past.
 Even without those, the sheer number available means there isn’t any way to determine which ones will gain broader traction outside of the crypto investing sphere.
 Until companies start welcoming more as a form of payment, it’s incredibly difficult to figure out which will rise and which will fall.

 Ultimately, only you can decide if Shiba Inu is worth buying.
+Check out how to buy SHIB in Canada.
 If you do your research and are comfortable with the risks, then adding it to your portfolio shouldn’t automatically be off the table.
 You’ll simply want to figure out what’s right for you.
 That way, if you move forward, you’ll know what could potentially occur.

 Do you think investing in Shiba Inu is a good move?
 Have you already bought in and want to tell others about your experience?
 Share your thoughts in the comments below.